rumyantseva/stayathome/README.md

 # stayathome

-This repo was ceated during the livecoding workshop at [GopheCon Russia](https://www.gophercon-russia.ru/en) (March 2020).
+This repo was ceated during the livecoding workshop at [GopherCon Russia](https://www.gophercon-russia.ru/en) (March 2020).

 You can find the slides and workshop materials [here]( http://bit.ly/observab).